 1. Box Brownie, for virtual staging

 Staging a home can do wonders for a listing.
-And according to most agents, it brings in more cash, too (anywhere from 1% to 20% extra, a National Association of REALTORS® report says).
+And according to most real estate agents, it brings in more cash, too (anywhere from 1% to 20% extra, a National Association of REALTORS® report says).
 The only problem?
 Staging isn’t easy.
 It takes time, effort, and investment — and many times, you’d need a pro to really make an impact.

-Enter virtual staging, which lets you add decor, furnishings, paint, and more digitally — directly to your listing photos.
+Enter virtual staging, which lets you add decor, furnishings, paint, and more digitally — directly to your property listing photos.
 In short?
 It gives your listing that polished, pulled-together look without any real work.

 2. Floorplanner, for digital floor plans